tc39/proposal-async-explicit-resource-management/README.md

 ```

 It is important that such an implicit interleaving point be adequately indicated within the syntax.
 We believe that
-the presence of `using await` within such a block is an adequate indicator, since it should be fairly easy to recognize
+the presence of `await using` within such a block is an adequate indicator, since it should be fairly easy to recognize
-a _Block_ containing a `using await` statement in well-formated code.
+a _Block_ containing a `await using` statement in well-formated code.

 It is also feasible for editors to use features such as syntax highlighting, editor decorations, and inlay hints to
 further highlight such transitions, without needing to specify additional syntax.

-Further discussion around the `using await` syntax and how it pertains to implicit async interleaving points can be
+Further discussion around the `await using` syntax and how it pertains to implicit async interleaving points can be
 found in [#1](https://github.com/tc39/proposal-async-explicit-resource-management/issues/1).

 # Examples